Chekhanadski/rsschool-cv/cv.md

 ## Code Example:

-  **Extract the domain name from a URL KATA from CODEWARS:** *Write a function that when given a URL as a string, parses out just the domain name and returns it as a string.*
+  **Extract the domain name from a URL.
+KATA from CODEWARS:** *Write a function that when given a URL as a string, parses out just the domain name and returns it as a string.*

   ```
   function domainName(url) {